CarlRelax/profile/README.md

   3. In the CommandLine, typing `nvim-cpp` or `nvim-py`, and you can use the lazynvim with cpp and py configs separated

 # tmux
-  1. move .tmux.conf to ~/.tmux.conf
+  1. move tmux.conf to ~/.tmux.conf
   2. Don't forget install TPM(Tmux Plugins Manager)
   3. Press C-Space + I to Install Plugins in the tmux config file
   4. Press C-r to source config file

+# zsh
+  1. move zshrc to ~/.zshrc
+  2. source ~/.zshrc